Timing and Structure

 Case Study: Establish design criteria for a simple structure (10 hours)

-Coursework reports are to be handed in by 4 pm on Thu week 1 (Lent Term):
+Coursework reports are to be handed in via moodle, preliminary report by 4pm 25 Nov, final report by 4 pm on Thu week 1 (Lent Term):

 Please refer to Form & conduct of the examinations.